Governance Overview

 ✗ Certification

-MPLP does not certify implementations or issue compliance badges.
+MPLP does not issue certification badges.

 ✗ Prompt Engineering